Milwaukee Public Schools has had a Positive Behavioral Interventions and Supports system in place for several years.

-All schools need to have verbal and tangible acknowledgements for the students to receive when meeting a specific behavioral expectation.
-These acknowledgements should be on your acknowledgement matrix as high-frequency, medium-frequency, or low-frequency.
-High-frequency acknowledgments occur on a daily basis when students reach the behavior expectations and include a verbal acknowledgement tied in with a tangible acknowledgment.
-Medium-frequency acknowledgments are used as a classroom and/or designated group of students to be recognized after attaining a level of expectations for a given period of time (a classroom receiving 5 gold stars in a month, or all 6th grade students who receive 15 PBIS stars).
-Low-frequency acknowledgements should occur quarterly and are schoolwide celebrations and are used to celebrate successes and re-focus students on the schoolwide expectations.
+All schools need to have verbal and tangible acknowledgments for the students to receive when meeting a specific behavioral expectation.
+These acknowledgments should be on your acknowledgment matrix as high frequency, medium frequency, or low frequency.
+High-frequency acknowledgments occur on a daily basis when students reach the behavior expectations and include a verbal acknowledgment tied in with a tangible acknowledgment.
+Medium-frequency acknowledgments are used as a classroom and/or designated group of students to be recognized after attaining a level of expectation for a given period of time (a classroom receiving 5 gold stars in a month, or all 6th grade students who receive 15 PBIS stars).
+Low-frequency acknowledgments should occur quarterly, are schoolwide celebrations, and are used to celebrate successes and re-focus students on the schoolwide expectations.

 - Positive call home

 - Gotcha slip/notes/certificates directly to student